conao3/docker-emacs/README.md

 They are very welcome!
 The basic workflow is as follow:

-- Modify `images.yml`.
+- Modify files inside the `/resources` directory.
-- Modify files inside the `/templates` directory.
+- Run `lein run -- gen` to spread the changes everywhere.

-- Run `bin/images generate` to spread the changes everywhere. run
+- Run `lein run -- build` to build docker images.